orchetect/OSCKit/Sources/OSCKitCore/OSCKitCore.docc/OSC-Custom-Types.md

 1. It must conform to the ``OSCValue`` protocol.
    - This implies that the type also conform to `Equatable`, `Hashable`, `Sendable`, ``OSCValueCodable`` and ``OSCValueMaskable``.
-   - See the `OSCKitCustomTypeExample` example project for a sample implementation.
+   - See the `Custom Type` example project for a sample implementation.
    - See the `/Sources/OSCKitCore/OSCValue/` folder for examples of how the protocol adoptions have been implemented internally for existing types.
 2. It must be registered with the global ``OSCSerialization`` singleton.
    - Call ``OSCSerialization/registerType(_:)`` and pass `YourType.self` once at app startup.